thecredibleway/thecredibleway-com/docs/faq/questions/arent-the-gospels-full-of-contradictions.md

 ## Understanding the Gospel Accounts

 Before addressing specific allegations of contradictions, it is important to understand the nature of the Gospel accounts.
-The Gospels i.e., Matthew, Mark, Luke, and John are ancient biographies of Jesus Christ, each written by different authors who had distinct perspectives and audiences.
+The Gospels i.e., Matthew, Mark, Luke and John are ancient biographies of Jesus Christ, each written by different authors who had distinct perspectives and audiences.
 Matthew and John were eyewitnesses to many of the events they recorded, while Mark and Luke gathered their information from eyewitnesses and other sources.